Ugyenjigmerangdrel/Ugyenjigmerangdrel/README.md

 ### Hi there 👋

-I'm Ugyen, a 12th grader student, avid programmer and an explorer.
+I'm Ugyen, an avid programmer and an explorer.
 - 🔭 I’m currently working ––––.
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on any PHP based projects
-- 🤔 I’m looking for help with learning to write efficient code
+- 🤔 I’m up for free lancing.
+If you want me to work on development of your websites I am there for you.
 - 📫 How to reach me: ugyen.jigme2018@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Read My Articles at ugyennote.com